-- Researchers believe a variety of potentially fatal cardiovascular side effects associated with this drug are responsible for methadone deaths.
+- Researchers believe fatal cardiovascular side effects are responsible for methadone deaths.

-- Studies have shown cardiovascular disease is a significant factor in morbidity and mortality for recovering addicts undergoing methadone maintenance treatment.10
+- Studies show cardiovascular disease is a factor in death for recovering methadone addicts.
+10

-- In 2006, the U.S. Food and Drug Administration issued warnings about respiratory depression and cardiac arrhythmias with the possibility of unintentional overdoses, drug interactions and cardiac toxicity.
+- In 2006, the U.S. Food and Drug Administration issued warnings about methadone.
+They warned about respiratory depression, cardiac arrhythmias, and unintentional overdoses.

-- Methadone prescriptions account for 0.85% in the commercially insured population and 1.1% in the Medicaid population.
+- Methadone prescriptions account for 0.85% in the insured population and 1.1% in the Medicaid population.

-- Despite the relatively low number of prescriptions written, methadone-related deaths accounted for 22.9% of all opioid-related deaths with 3,400 people losing their lives to the drug in 2014.11
+- Despite the low number of prescriptions, methadone deaths accounted for 22.9% of all opioid-related deaths.
+There were3,400 people who lost their lives to the drug in 2014.
+11

 An Emerging Killer: Fentanyl

-Initially used as a general anesthetic during surgery, fentanyl is a powerful synthetic opioid analgesic 50 to 100 times stronger than morphine and 50 times more potent than heroin.
+Initially used as a general anesthetic during surgery, fentanyl is a powerful synthetic opioid.
+Fentanyl is 50 to 100 times stronger than morphine and 50 times more potent than heroin.
 An amount the size of three grains of sugar is lethal to an adult.

-While the majority of fentanyl overdoses in the U.S. are attributed to illegal stockpiles produced by Mexican cartels, some are linked to legal prescriptions.
-It is hard to obtain accurate numbers on how many fentanyl deaths are caused by prescription fentanyl.
-Most medical examiners and coroners are unable to tell the difference between pharmaceutical and black-market versions of the drug.12,13
+The majority of fentanyl overdoses in the U.S. are illegal and produced in Mexico.
+Yet some are linked to legal prescriptions.
+It is hard to know how many fentanyl deaths are caused by prescription fentanyl.
+Most medical examiners are unable to tell the difference between pharmaceutical and illicit versions.
+12,13

 - Most experts blame fentanyl for the 72.2% increase in synthetic opioid deaths from 2014 to 2015.
-Furthermore, they point the finger at illegally manufactured versions for causing triple the number of synthetic opioid overdoses in just two years — from 3,105 in 2013 to 9,580 in 2015.
+They point the finger at illegally manufactured versions for causing overdose numbers to triple in just two years.
+(3,105 in 2013 to 9,580 in 2015)

-- It is common for people using and overdosing on fentanyl to have demographic similarities with heroin users.
+- It is common for people using fentanyl to have demographic similarities with heroin users.

-- The drivers of fentanyl use are more complex because the drug is often sold in counterfeit pills that are designed to look like common prescription opioids (e.g. hydrocodone) or benzodiazepines (e.g. Xanax).
+- Fentanyl is often sold in counterfeit pills that are designed to look like common prescription opioids.

-- Fentanyl is also added as an adulterant to heroin or other drugs, which is a contributing factor in many deaths.
+- Fentanyl is also added to heroin or other drugs, which is a contributing factor in many deaths.

 A huge push has been made to warn the public of the dangers of prescription opioids.
 What gets lost in the message: the issue of polysubstance abuse.

-For example, if the coroner found oxycodone, heroin and benzodiazepine in a person’s system, each drug would be listed separately under their respective overdose categories.
+If the coroner found drugs in a person’s system, each drug would be listed separately under their overdose categories.

-Nearly 30% of fatal opioid overdoses also involve benzodiazepines, which are often used concurrently with opioids.
-It is possible the increase in opioid-related deaths is in part related to the surge in concurrent benzodiazepine/opioid use.
+Nearly 30% of fatal opioid overdoses also involve benzodiazepines.
+These are often used concurrently with opioids.
+It is possible the increase in opioid-related deaths is related to the simultaneous use of benzodiazepine/opioid.
 The number of people using both classes of drugs increased from 9% in 2001 to 17% in 2013.15